 The majority of the study limits are outside of the floodplain.
-Portions of the project along Florida Avenue, Finley Street and the east end of the Whiting Street extension are within Zone X, defined as areas of 0.2% (500-year) annual chance flood hazard; areas of 1% annual chance flood with average depth less than one foot or with drainage areas of less than one square mile.
+Portions of the project along the east end of the Whiting Street extension are within Zone X, defined as areas of 0.2% (500-year) annual chance flood hazard; areas of 1% annual chance flood with average depth less than one foot or with drainage areas of less than one square mile.
 Impacts to Zone X floodplains do not require compensation.

 The portion of the project along Meridian Avenue is within Zone AE (11) and Zone AE (12), defined as areas of special flood hazard with base flood elevations determined.
-The proposed improvements include connecting Whiting Street to Meridian Avenue and the addition of right and left turn lanes along Meridian Avenue at the new intersection.
+The proposed improvements include connecting Whiting Street to Meridian Avenue and the addition of a left turn lane along Meridian Avenue at the new intersection.
 Based on previous permitting, these 100-year flood elevations are associated with a tidal storm surge.
 Therefore, floodplain compensation is not required.